 Energy transformation systems has also developed important technology for distributed power products and has begun commercialization of these products outside of the non-automotive area.
-Distributed power, which is the use of electrical generators (micro-turbine, battery or fuel cell powered) to supply locally to households, commercial sites and ultimately to the main power grid, is a fast growing market.
-We intend to participate in the growth of this market by supplying electronic controls as well as hardware and software.
+Distributed power, which is the use of electrical generators

 Energy Transformation Systems has recently won several significant new contracts with VMs like GM, Honda, Toyota and Volkswagen in the automotive area, and Honeywell International in the non-automotive area.